Discrete Weierstrass-type representations: Introduction

 \section{Introduction}

 Weierstrass-type representations play an important role in differential geometry.
-The classical representations, like the Weierstrass-Enneper representation for minimal surfaces \cite{weierstrass1866} or the representation of Bryant for constant mean curvature (cmc) $1$ surfaces in hyperbolic space \cite{bryant1987}, \cite{umehara1992}, are convenient tools to generate interesting examples of these surface classes.
-They became so fundamental, that in a time when there was no notion of mean curvature for discrete surfaces, authors used the existence of discrete Weierstrass representations as further evidence to justify their definitions of discrete constant mean curvature surfaces.
-Thus, discrete Weierstrass-type representations played an important role from the very beginnings of the field.
-Examples of discrete surface classes with Weierstrass-type representations\footnote{ In this paper, the term ``Weierstrass-type representation'' refers to representations that are built from discrete holomorphic functions.
-However, this term can also refer to other representations, such as in \cite{mueller2014} where a discrete analogue of the Kenmotsu representation is developed for discrete nonzero cmc surfaces in $\R^3$ using discrete harmonic maps. } include \begin{itemize} \item discrete isothermic minimal surfaces in $\R^3$ \cite[Thm 9]{bobenko1996}, \item discrete maximal surfaces in $\R^{2,1}$ \cite[Thm 1.1]{yasumoto2015}, \item discrete cmc $1$ surfaces in hyperbolic space $\H^3$ \cite[Thm 4.4]{hertrich-jeromin2000}, \item discrete Bryant type surfaces \cite{hoffmann2012}, \cite{yasumoto2018}. \end{itemize}
+The classical representations, like the Weierstrass-Enneper representation for minimal surfaces in Euclidean space $\R^3$ \cite{weierstrass1866} or the representation of Bryant for constant mean curvature (cmc) 1 surfaces in hyperbolic space $\H^3$ \cite{bryant1987,umehara1992}, are convenient tools to generate interesting examples of these surface classes.
+Before the concept of discrete curvatures via mixed area was introduced in \cite{bobenko2010}, the existence of discrete analogues of these representations was used as justification for the definition of certain discrete surface classes.
+Examples of this include: \begin{itemize} \item discrete isothermic and s-isothermic minimal surfaces in $\mathbb{R}^{3}$ \cite{bobenko2006,bobenko1996}, \item discrete maximal surfaces in $\mathbb{R}^{2,1}$ \cite[Thm 1.1]{yasumoto2015}, \item discrete cmc 1 surfaces in $\mathbb{H}^{3}$ \cite[Thm 4.4]{hertrich-jeromin2000}, \item discrete linear Weingarten surfaces of Bryant or Bianchi type (abbreviated as BrLW and BiLW, respectively) \cite{hoffmann2012,yasumoto2018}. \end{itemize}

-In the smooth theory, all these surfaces belong to the class of L-isothermic surfaces.
-It is therefore natural to consider Laguerre geometry to gain a unified geometric understanding of Weierstrass representations, which was done in \cite{pember2020}.

-To suit our goal of a geometric and unified understanding of the existing discrete Weierstrass representations, we give in this paper a Laguerre geometric discussion of discrete L-isothermic surfaces which are defined as $\Omega$-surfaces that are $\Omega$-dual to their lightlike Gauss map, see Subsection \ref{sec:LIso}.
-Our main result is that, via the $\Omega$-dual transformation, discrete surfaces with Weierstrass representations can be constructed from given discrete lightlike Gauss maps, which arise from holomorphic data.
-Applying this to discrete surfaces in hyperplanes of $\R^{3,1}$, we obtain all known Weierstrass-type representations for discrete zero mean curvature surfaces and a new case arises, see Subsection \ref{sec:Hyperplane}.
-In Subsection \ref{sec:Quadric} we apply this scheme to construct surfaces in subquadrics of $\R^{3,1}$ to obtain the Weierstrass representations of discrete cmc surfaces in hyperbolic and de Sitter spaces which have been studied recently in \cite{lam2020}.

-To see that even the representations of discrete linear Weingarten surfaces of Bryant and Bianchi type appear as $\Omega$-dual transformations, we employ the rich transformation theory of discrete L-isothermic surfaces originally described in \cite{burstall2018} (see also \cite{burstall2020}), which we will develop in the realm of Laguerre geometry.
-In particular, we will obtain formulas for the Calapso transformation of discrete L-isothermic surfaces in the Hermitian model of $\R^{3,1}$.